alv2017/StoreManagementAPI/README.md

 its functionality just download the project, install the project dependencies, and simply start the development server by issuing the command:

     $ python manage.py runserver_plus --cert-file cert.crt

-Click on the entry link, and you will find yourself at the Product Management API documentation page.
+Click on the entry link or enter it to the browser window (if you are running the project on localhost: https://127.0.0.1:8000/), and you will find yourself at the Product Management API documentation page.
 Here you will find all the information needed to use the API.